 The health conscious trend towards real and whole food products has even extended to accommodate a new niche market for raw milk.

-In Australia, it has until recently been illegal to sell raw milk for consumption, due to harmful bacteria that is usually destroyed in the pasteurisation process, yet many people still want to drink the milk in its purest form, fresh from the farm.
+In Australia, it is illegal to sell raw milk for consumption, due to harmful bacteria that is usually destroyed in the pasteurisation process, yet many people still want to drink the milk in its purest form, fresh from the farm.

 Raw milk is a very different product to the pasteurised product so familiar to us all.
 It was once delivered fresh in a bottle, with separated cream on top and that ‘fresh-from-the-farm’ taste.
 These days we are much more aware that our milk is heated and homogenised, cleaned, processed and packaged.